jon-wong-sutd/git-lessons/git-lesson.md

       Then comes a blank line, and then details and descriptions follow.</code>
 </pre>

 Note your *commit ID*s, including the new one we intend to lose.
-Mine are:
+Map yours to mine:
 {% highlight text %}
 first-commit: {{ first-commit-short }}
 second-commit: {{ second-commit-short }}